gmcmillan100/docs/values.md

 ## Being Sensitive

-While we encourage open, honest, and constructive conversations at LinkedIn, you always need to be mindful that this doesn’t mean that you can say exactly what you want all the time.
+While we encourage open, honest, and constructive conversations at Company, you always need to be mindful that this doesn’t mean that you can say exactly what you want all the time.
 Always remember that not everyone will share the same opinions as you.